epam-php-solutions/EpamCiBundle/Resources/doc/index.rst

     - handling of running CLI/cron scripts
     - execute ``composer install --dry-run`` and ``php app/check.php``during deployment to verify that environment is sane
-#. general
-    - put a link to presentation

 Detailed information
 --------------------